opengenpos/genpos/nhpos/README.md

  and resources for the terminal application:
   - C:/FlashDisk/NCR/Saratoga/Database - operational data files with provisioning data and totals
   - C:/FlashDisk/NCR/Saratoga/Program - where the executables and DLLs are installed
-  - C:/FlashDisk/NCR/Saratoga/ICON - where the graphic files for the touchscreen display are located
+  - C:/FlashDisk/NCR/Saratoga/Icons - where the graphic files for the touchscreen display are located
   - C:/FlashDisk/NCR/Saratoga/Web - the folder for the built in, simple web server
+  - C:/FlashDisk/NCR/PrintFiles - the folder where files containing printer output are placed